Accredited Facilitator (English-medium) (Contractor)

 Member of the Royal Society of New Zealand (MRSNZ)

 I have always been a risk taker and prepared to try new things.
-I am a keen sportsman and with a wife and three adult children.
+I am a keen sportsman, and I am married with three adult children.
 Our children have all worked in several jobs in a number of countries.
 None of their jobs existed when they were at school.
-This has helped shaped my own education philosophy.
+This has helped to shape my own education philosophy.
 I strongly believe in providing students with the skills and attitudes they need for the world they are going into.
-I emphasis ‘trust’, ‘teamwork’ and ‘engagement’ as key aspects in providing a stimulating learning environment in which students can experience the love of learning.
+I emphasise ‘trust’, ‘teamwork’ and ‘engagement’ as key aspects in providing a stimulating learning environment in which students can experience the love of learning.

 In my work around the world I have found, regardless of the culture, if you get the right learning environment, the students will clearly show that it is working.